+Looking for the perfect gift for a guy graduating from high school?
 High school graduation is a big deal.
 Not only is it a culmination of 13 years in school, it’s rite of passage into the real world.
 From here on out, they’re on their own — whether that’s college or starting a career.
 If you’re a parent, family member or close friend, it’s appropriate to give your graduating senior a gift.
-We researched hundreds of ideas and identified 36 quality picks.
+We researched hundreds of ideas and identified quality picks guys will love.
 We also included some gifting etiquette and advice.

 A life-long keepsake, this chrome ballpoint pen includes two lines of engraving at no extra charge.
-Add your graduate’s name on one line, and “Class of 20XX” on the second line — or get creative.
+Add his name on one line, and “Class of 20XX” on the second line — or get creative.
 The 100% metal pen has a heavy, quality feel for a relatively modest price.

 As a newly minted high school graduate, living space and transport time are precious commodities.
-The folding bike will fit in a dorm room and allow him or her to zip around town without racking up excessive Uber fees.
+The folding bike will fit in his dorm room and allow him to zip around town without racking up excessive Uber fees.
 We recommend this model from Schwinn that comes with a lifetime warranty.

 A quality, slim and portable laptop that will last your graduate through college is a gift that will end up paying for itself.
 Recommended by PC Magazine editors as a top choice for college students, the ASUS VivoBook (pictured here) is an excellent choice.
 Comes in a couple different cool color combo choices.

 This high quality, Italian leather-banded watch is engraved with the words “live your legacy” on the back.
 An inspiring message for a new graduate.
-Available in various colors and band styles to suite your graduate’s unique personality.
+Available in various colors and band styles to suite his unique personality.

 This classic-styled pocket watch by Speidel is a timeless gift your graduate will treasure.
 A great gift from grandfathers to their grandsons, its brushed satin surface is ready to be engraved by your local shop.

-For a graduate who’s an artistic and creative soul, consider this genuine leather notebook where he or she can begin chronicling new life experiences.
+For a graduate who’s an artistic and creative soul, consider this genuine leather notebook where he can begin chronicling new life experiences or just sketch.
 Comes with a high end metal pen and 240 pages of non-bleed through paper.
 Packaged in a nice gift box.

 A great group game that isn’t overly complicated, Ticket to Ride is perfect for a casual college evening with friends.
 Roll the dice and test your luck at building the longest railroad.
 With some strategic thinking and luck, you’ll be on your way.